-Some of the nuances of the law address whether creditors are subject to “strict liability” and have a duty to verify military status, or whether it is incumbent upon the servicemember to send notice seeking protections.
-Many settlements of law suits between lenders and the U.S. Department of Justice shift the duty to the lenders to determine military status.
-Those lenders often engage services like the SCRACVS to do batch verifications of borrowers in the lender’s data base.
+The murkiness of this law will not protect creditors in court, however.
+Many settlements between lenders and the Department of Justice shift the duty to the lenders to determine military status.
+Those lenders often engage the Servicemembers Civil Relief Act Centralized Verification Service to do single or SCRA batch verifications of borrowers in the lender’s database.

-Servicemembers, on the other hand, should note that certain rights depend upon the servicemember invoking them and when a debt or obligation was incurred (before or after the active duty start date).
-The Servicemembers Civil Relief Act does not cover certain obligations (e.g. those they underook before active duty).
+Servicemembers, on the other hand, should note that certain rights depend upon the servicemember invoking them and the timing of when a debt or obligation was incurred (before or after the active-duty start date).
+The SCRA does not cover certain obligations (e.g., those servicemembers undertook before active duty).
 Thus, under certain circumstances, a judicial foreclosure may proceed when a non-judicial foreclosure might otherwise be barred.

 Regardless, an SCRA foreclosure undergoes an added degree of judicial scrutiny.
 The military affidavit will have to be clear and persuasive.
 The court will require strict proof of compliance with the SCRA.